abilandz/PH8124/Lecture_7/Lecture_7.md

 ```bash
 kill -9 $$
 ```
 The above line can be placed at the end of the script, if after the script execution we do not need that terminal session any longer.
-The meaning of option ```-9``` to command **kill** will be clarified a bit later.
+The meaning of option ```-9``` to command **kill** is clarified at the end of this section.

 The second special variable, ```$!```, has a very neat use case in combination with the **Bash** built-in command **wait**.
 Quite frequently, we can release the execution burden on the current script by sending part of the execution to separate processes to run in parallel in the background.
 We can hold the execution of the main script, and continue only when the last job sent to the background has terminated, with the following syntax: